syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Placing axes at the opposite side

-The [`OpposedPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OpposedPosition.html) property of axis can be used to place the axis at the opposite side of its default position.
-Default value of [`OpposedPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OpposedPosition.html) property is `False`.
+The [`OpposedPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OpposedPosition.html) property of an axis can be used to place the axis at the opposite side of its default position.
+The default value of the [`OpposedPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OpposedPosition.html) property is `False`.

 {% tabs %}